microg/UnifiedNlp/api/README.md

 #### `report(Location)`-method
 You can call this method every time to report the given location as soon as possible.

+### The easy way (Geocoding)
+Providing a Geocoder is even simpler than a LocationProvider.
+Extend `org.microg.nlp.api.GeocoderBackendService` and implement the methods `getFromLocation` and `getFromLocationName`.
+Both methods reflect a call to the corresponding method in `android.location.Geocoder`.

 ### The flexible way
 Instead of using the `LocationBackendService` helper class you can do it by hand.